Greshym/Clothe_Store/README.md

 ## Hey \o/ Weclome to my non-fonctionnal webite

-This is only some front-end
+This is only some front-end.
-You can see the actual result here https://greshym.github.io/Clothe_Store/ Have fun
+You can see the actual result here https://greshym.github.io/Clothe_Store/ .
+Have fun

 ## Welcome to GitHub Pages